- 45.7-megapixel sensor captures exceptionally fine detail

 I noticed a drop in saturation beginning at ISO 25,600, and noise becomes so imposing at ISO 51,200 and ISO 102,400 that you’ll want to avoid these settings at all costs.
 Whereas ISO 3200-6400 was the limit at which I’d want to shoot at with the D810, I wouldn’t be too fearful of pushing to ISO 12,800 on the D850 if there’s no other option.

-Should I buy the Nikon D850?
+Should you buy the Nikon D850?

-It’s not just the speed and the way the D850 is capable of processing such high volumes of data so quickly that impresses, either, as the AF response is as good as you get on the flagship Nikon D5.
+It’s not just the speed and the way the Nikon D850 is capable of processing such high volumes of data so quickly that impresses, either, as the AF response is as good as you get on the flagship Nikon D5.
 It’s insanely accurate and responsive, even when challenged with the fastest subjects and poorest of lighting conditions.

-All that’s left to say is that the D850 is an absolutely sensational camera, and after a few tough years Nikon appears to finally be back on track with one of the finest and most versatile DSLRs ever made.
+After a few tough years Nikon appears to finally be back on track with one of the finest and most versatile DSLRs ever made.

 Score in detail